bhj/KaraokeEternal/README.md

 - singkingkaraoke ([Patreon](https://www.patreon.com/singkingkaraoke), [YouTube](https://www.youtube.com/user/singkingkaraoke))

-### Create and join a room ###

-There needs to be an open room before others can sign in.
-Only admins can create rooms, so it's up to you!

-1. In the Rooms section of your account page, click Create Room
-2. On the just-created room, click Join
-3. You'll be taken to the room's Queue view (currently empty of course) and can now queue songs from the Library view

-We're still missing a player, but at this point others can visit the server URL from their phone's browser and select this room to login or create an account.

 ### Start player ###

-*If you're not on the system that will be running the player (see **Player** in the Overview above) go there now, sign in via the server URL, and join the room.*
+*If you're not on the system that will be running the player (see **Player** in the Overview above) go there now and sign in via the server URL.*

 When you're an admin in a room without a player, you'll see a notice at the top with a **Start Player** link.
 Click it and you should now see the player, along with playback controls and a button to go fullscreen.

 The room's playback controls (play/pause, next and volume) are always available as an admin.
-When in play mode, the player will play as long as there are songs in the queue.
+In play mode, the player  plays as long as there are songs in the queue.
 It will stay in play mode even when out of songs so that the next time a song is queued it will start automatically.

 You're now ready to test your audio setup and start the party!